At a Glance

 ✨Show Your Enthusiasm for the Role

 Make sure to express your genuine interest in the Trainee Lab Tech position.
 Talk about why you want to work in agricultural testing and how it aligns with your career goals.
-This will demonstrate your motivation and commitment to the role.
+This will demonstrate your passion and commitment to the field.

 ✨Highlight Relevant Skills

 Even if you don't have direct experience, emphasise any skills that relate to the job description.
-Mention your attention to detail, numeracy skills, or any experience with data handling.
-This will help the interviewers see how you can contribute to their team.
+Mention your attention to detail, numeracy skills, and ability to handle physical tasks.
+Providing examples from past experiences can help illustrate your capabilities.